Clyde's Restaurant Group: History

 Clyde's Restaurant Group subsequently opened three more locations under the "Clyde's" name in Columbia, Maryland (1975); Tysons Corner, Virginia (1980); Reston Town Center in Reston, Virginia (1991); Chevy Chase, Maryland (1995); Alexandria, Virginia (1998); and Gallery Place in Washington, D.C.
 (2005).
 Clyde's Restaurant Group also opened several restaurants which are not branded under the "Clyde's" name.
 These include The Tomato Palace (1993), which opened next door to the Clyde's location in Columbia; Tower Oaks Lodge in the Tower Oaks development of Rockville, Maryland (2002); Clyde's Willow Creek Farm in Broadlands, Virginia (2006); and The Hamilton in Washington, D.C.
 (2011).
 According to Laytham, Boston Properties, the developer of the Tower Oaks office park, allowed Clyde's restaurant use of the land rent-free, and built the infrastructure of the restaurant at no cost as well.
 The Van Metre Companies, developer of the Broadlands mixed-use planned community, provided the same package of rent-free land and no-cost infrastructure to allow the construction of Clyde's Willow Creek Farm.
 Clyde's Restaurant Group also received a major financial incentive to open 37500 sqft The Hamilton.
 The company secured a 40-year lease from the landlord (Germany-based Deka Immobilien Investment) at $20.00 per square foot, which rises to just $29 per square foot after 40 years.
 Although the multi-level restaurant and music venue cost $24 million to construct, the District of Columbia gave Clyde's $5 million in tax increment financing.
 Within a year of its opening, Laytham said it employed 355 people.
 According to Laytham in 2012, the company was opening a new location "Every few years".

 The Tysons Corner location closed on February 5, 2017, to make way for development of the Tysons Central residential and commercial building project.
 On July 4, 2017, Clyde's Restaurant Group closed The Tomato Palace, and repurposed the 4600 sqft space into a music venue called The Soundry, which opened on June 1, 2018.
 Due to the ongoing COVID-19 pandemic, the Columbia location and The Soundry permanently closed on July 19, 2020.
 The Reston location closed on May 21, 2022.

+In March 2023, Clyde's Restaurant Group announced that it would open Ebbitt House, a spinoff of Old Ebbitt Grill, in the Reston Station development center in 2025.
+In May 2023, Clyde's purchased Rye Street Tavern, a two-story, 12000 sqft waterfront restaurant in South Baltimore's Port Covington neighborhood that opened in 2017 and closed in 2021, from Andrew Carmellini's NoHo Hospitality.
+They announced plans to make "significant improvements" to the space, including a remodeled kitchen and the addition of an oyster bar and an outdoor dining and bar area.
+It reopened on July 15, 2024.